hydra-synth/hydra-docs-v2/content/docs/getting-started-short.md

 :)  -->

 ## Next steps
-For more a more in-depth introductions see [video synth basics](../learning/video-synth-basics).
+For more a more in-depth introductions see [tutorial: hydra basics](../learning/video-synth-basics/getting-started).
 For an overview of available guides and resources, see [learning](../learning).